11 Beam Deflection

 It should be apparent from the previous sections that finding deflection using the method of integration can become quite complicated and time-consuming if there are multiple loads.
 In such cases, the method of superposition is a good alternative.

 Beams are typically loaded in a relatively small number of standard configurations, and the deflection behavior of a beam subjected to one of these standard loads is very well understood.
-A subset of beam deflections have been included in Appendix B. Figure 11.6 shows an example of the information provided for one such beam.
+The slope and deflection equations for many common loading conditions have been derived through the methods described in Section 11.1 and Section 11.2 and recorded.
+A subset of these beam deflections has been included in Appendix B. Figure 11.8 shows an example of the information provided there for one such beam.

-This can be useful even for more complex loading.
+This information can be useful even for more complex loading.
 When multiple loads act on a beam, the effect of each load on the deflection of the beam may be considered independently.
-Thus, even for loading more complex than the loads in Appendix B, it may be possible to simplify the problem by considering each load separately and calculating the deflection caused at a point by each load (Figure 11.7).
-These deflections can then be added together to find the overall deflection at that point.
-We must of course calculate the deflection at the same point for each load in order to add them together.
+Thus even for loading more complex than the loads in Appendix B, it may be possible to simplify the problem by considering each load separately and calculating the deflection caused at a point by each load (Figure 11.9).
+These deflections can then be summed to find the overall deflection at that point.
+We must, of course, calculate the deflection at the same point for each load in order to add them together.
 See Example 11.5 for a demonstration.

 \[ \begin{aligned} y_w = - \frac{wL^4}{8EI} \quad \quad \quad \quad \quad \quad \quad \quad \quad \quad &\quad \quad \quad \quad \quad \quad \quad \quad \quad \quad y_F=-\frac{FL^3}{3EI} \\ y_{max}=-&\frac{wL^4}{8EI} - \frac{FL^3}{3EI} \end{aligned} \]